GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Introduction

 \item Our coalesced vector loading scheme improves memory access performance by up to \latencyReduction at low beam widths, with no throughput penalty at high beam widths.

 \end{itemize}

-\para{Broader implications for GPU system design} The underlying techniques proposed in our work address fundamental challenges in GPU-accelerated irregular workloads more broadly.
-Our analysis of the trade-off between per-query parallelism and memory-level parallelism applies to any GPU workload with low arithmetic intensity and data-dependent access patterns, such as graph analytics and database query processing.
-Our roofline analysis confirms that state-of-the-art kernels for irregular workloads already operate near the memory bandwidth ceiling, suggesting that future gains must come primarily from reducing data movement rather than algorithmic improvements alone.
-These insights provide a template for optimizing other memory-bound, irregular GPU workloads beyond similarity search.
+\para{Broader implications for ANNS on GPUs} \RFourInline{D3}{The underlying techniques proposed in our work address fundamental challenges in GPU-accelerated ANNS workloads.} Our roofline analysis confirms that state-of-the-art kernels for \RFourInline{D3}{ANNS} already operate near the memory bandwidth ceiling, suggesting that future gains must come primarily from reducing data movement rather than algorithmic improvements alone.